chemfiles/chemfiles/README.md

 - Amber NetCDF
 - LAMMPS data files;

-Chemfiles can also read (but not yet write) files in the following formats:
+Chemfiles can also read but not (yet) write files in the following formats:
 - TNG;
 - LAMMPS trajectory;
 - GROMACS formats: .gro; .xtc; .trj; .trr;
-- CHARMM DCD files
+- CHARMM DCD files;
+- TRIPOS mol2 files;

 See the [issue list](https://github.com/chemfiles/chemfiles/labels/New%20Format) for planned formats.
 If you need another format, open a new issue with a link to